openshift/microshift/docs/design.md

 ## Design Decisions
 ### Overall Architecture
-* MicroShift is an application deployed onto a running OS, preferably as container on `podman`, managed through `systemd`.
+* MicroShift is an application deployed onto a running OS.
 As such, it cannot assume any responsiblity or control over the device or OS it runs on, including OS software or configuration updates or typical device management tasks such as configuring host CA certs or host telemetry.
 * MicroShift runs as a single binary embedding as goroutines only those services strictly necessary to bring up a *minimal Kubernetes/OpenShift control and data plane*.
 Motivation:
   * Maximizes reproducibility; cluster will come up fully or not at all.
   * Does not require external orchestration, for example through operators, and allows for very fast start-up/update times.
   * Makes it simple to grok as workload for a a Linux admin persona, works well / easier to implement with systemd.
-  * Smaller resource footprint has _not_ been a motivation, it may be a welcome side-effect.
+  * Reduces resource footprint by downloading and running "less stuff".
 * MicroShift provides a small, optional set of infrastructure services to support common use cases and reuses OpenShift's container images for these:
   * openshift-dns, openshift-router, service-ca, local storage provider
 * MicroShift instances (processes) run directly on the host or containerized on Podman.
 They can take on the roles of Control Plane, Node, or both: